 What if the economy wasn’t built on perpetual growth?
 What if we reimagined our systems of finance, production, and exchange to serve society within planetary boundaries?

-Join us for a provocative and forward-looking talk with Professor Molly Scott Cato, one of the UK’s leading green economists, as we explore alternatives to mainstream economic thinking.
-Drawing on her wide-ranging academic research and political experience, Molly will offer both a critique of the dominant growth paradigm and an exploration of viable alternatives rooted in sustainability and justice.
+Professor Molly Scott Cato, one of the UK’s leading green economists, joined us for a provocative and forward-looking talk as we explored alternatives to mainstream economic thinking.
+Drawing on her wide-ranging academic research and political experience, Molly offered both a critique of the dominant growth paradigm and an exploration of viable alternatives rooted in sustainability and justice.

 Molly Scott Cato is Professor of Green Economics at Roehampton University and a former Green MEP for South West England.
 Her work explores how we can build economies that operate within ecological limits and promote social justice.
 She has published widely on green economics, sustainable finance, and alternative monetary systems, and is a leading advocate for a pluralistic and transformative approach to economic thought.